tejaspatelll/Warp-Drive/README.md

 ## Dream Big: Future Ideas

-- More celestial objects and cosmic effects!
+- Even more celestial objects and wild cosmic effects!
-- Sound and music support.
+- Sound and music support (maybe a warp whoosh?).
 - Bigger, higher-res displays.
 - Multiplayer or Wi-Fi-connected discoveries.
 - “Build your own planet” modes.
+- More quiz questions and interactive stories.

 ---